 Ads.txt helps buyers know where to spend their money safely.
 They know not to buy ads from a given website if those ad spaces are available through an intermediary that is not listed in that site’s ads.txt file.
 Ads.txt was a massive win for advertisers and had a significant impact on cutting down on fraud.

-There is a new initiative rolling out called sellers.json.
-In the same way ads.txt lets a publisher show what companies sell its inventory, sellers.json allows an intermediary (that’s how AdThrive is classified) to show advertisers the publishers it works with.
+The second initiative is called Sellers.json.
+In the same way ads.txt lets a publisher show what companies sell its inventory, Sellers.json allows an intermediary (that’s how AdThrive is classified) to show advertisers the publishers it works with.
 It provides a way to double-check ads.txt and lets advertisers protect against other types of fraudulent sellers.

 Sellers.json is a large JSON file that lists every domain we represent and answers the question for advertisers, “When I spend this money, who is getting paid?”
 Specifically, they want to know the name of the company or person who receives the checks.